On Grading

 My ideal arrangement for Late Work is that it should count as 65% (or whatever the highest F is) of what it would have earned had it been turned in on time.
 This, of course, does not apply to students who could not complete the work on time because of self or family emergencies of any kind.
 In that case, students should be given as much time as needed to get the work done (but they should eventually get the work done - or you are punishing them again)

-If you are a real teacher, and you teach long enough, you will have to give F's to kids who are kind and thoughtful, and you will end up giving A's to those who are not so nice.
+If you are a real teacher, and you teach long enough, you will have to give F's to kids who are kind and thoughtful, and you will end up giving A's to those students who are not so nice.
+I always asked my student teachers if they capable of doing that - if they weren't I advised them that maybe teaching was not the right job for them.

 It is much easier to give an A than an F. Those who give F's must either believe that is the grade that is deserved OR there is something wrong with them as a teacher that goes far beyond grade giving.